 The properties of a battery are determined primarily by the chemical and electrochemical processes occurring inside.
 The challenge is to gain exact knowledge and understanding of the self-enclosed, sensitive battery cell system, as well as of the composition of the containing materials and of the occurring reactions and mechanisms.
-Only then is it possible to assess and optimise existing battery cells and develop sustainable battery technologies for the future.
+Only then is it possible to assess and optimize existing battery cells and develop sustainable battery technologies for the future.

-Since 2009, this has been the task of our researchers in the research area Analytics & Environment at MEET Battery Research Center at the University of Münster.
+Since 2009, this has been the task of our scientists in the research area Analytics & Environment at MEET Battery Research Center at the University of Münster.
 With its focus on lithium-ion technology – and its outstanding methodological competence – the MEET team is one of the international leaders in battery cell analytics.
 Promising new technologies such as solid-state batteries are also investigated in the MEET laboratories.

 Comprehensive Analytics for Batteries and the Environment

-Analytical chemistry is at the centre of the research area’s methodology, providing a great deal of information through qualitative and quantitative studies.
-Battery analytics present researchers with special challenges of a highly complex nature: handling strongly reactive samples from the self-enclosed, highly energetic battery system; examining batteries while they are in operation; dealing with many simultaneously occurring ageing processes inside a battery; or investigating possible discrepancies between laboratory, industrial or production scales.
+Analytical chemistry is at the center of the research area’s methodology, providing a great deal of information through qualitative and quantitative studies.
+Battery analytics present researchers with special challenges of a highly complex nature: handling strongly reactive samples from the self-enclosed, highly energetic battery system; examining batteries while they are in operation; dealing with many simultaneously occurring aging processes inside a battery; or investigating possible discrepancies between laboratory, industrial or production scales.